nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 ### Slack space adds

   If 'Slack Invite Sent?' is unchecked:
-   - Copy their email address from column I
+   - Copy their email address from column J
    - In your CFDE Slack window, click '+Invite people'.
 (It will just below your list of Direct Messages in the sidebar)
    - Paste their email address into the box.
 You can add more than one person at a time.
    - Check the 'Slack Invite Sent?' box for each person you added